 Franchising is not suited to marginally profitable low turnover businesses – there must be sufficient operating margin to sustain continued business growth and development, while also enabling both the franchisor and the franchisee to enjoy a reasonable return.
 The franchisor must receive a profit margin sufficient to provide good back-up and support and maintain a healthy research and development programme.
-The franchisee must have sufficient margin to build a rewarding business, given their commitment and dedication to replicating the proven system, and to recover their investment over the life of the agreement.
-It is important that any mark upon product supply or management service fee provides a win-win situation, that enables the franchisee and the franchisor to succeed together.
+The franchisee must have sufficient margin to build a rewarding business.
+A win-win situation must be provided, that enables the franchisee and the franchisor to succeed together.

 The attitude of management towards franchising is key to success in franchising.
 Franchisees are not employees; they are self-employed business owners who must be treated as equals.
-While the franchisor needs to lead with authority, franchisees should be given the opportunity to have their ideas and suggestions heard and discussed.
+While the franchisor needs to lead with authority, franchisees should be given the opportunity to have their ideas heard.
 The franchisor’s objective is to build a successful business through the successful development of its franchisees.

 A People Business